 To See Results – Lift Weights The Way It Works For You

 The optimal number of days to lift weights per week ultimately depends on your goals and your schedule, but planning your training sessions ahead will allow you to get the best possible results for you.
-The best number to shoot for is three days a week, with two as a minimum and four as a maximum.
+The best number to shoot for most people is three days a week, with two as a minimum and four as a maximum.

 I’ll also add a disclaimer that you should be doing more to stay active than just lifting weights!
 Three days of strength training is great but make sure to get out, enjoy life and use that hard-earned muscle!